Commitment to Safety

 Annual Safety Summit

-Jet Linx is the only airline to hold an annual Safety Summit.
+Jet Linx is the only airline to hold an annual, all team Safety Summit.
 At this event, we cease all retail flight operations company-wide for a day to focus on safety.
 Industry experts from the NTSB, the FAA, and other safety-assurance companies speak, and we train all team members on Emergency Response and Safety Management.
-At this meeting, every employee actively signs the Company Safety Policy, reflecting their understanding, responsibilities and commitment to our safety standards.
+At this meeting, every team member actively signs the Company Safety Policy, reflecting their understanding, responsibilities and commitment to our safety standards.

 Industry Safety Leadership

-Jet Linx hosts small focus group symposium meetings quarterly with our vendors, insurers, National Air Transportation Leaders, and other Part 135 operators to keep moving the safety standards higher for the industry as a whole.
+Jet Linx hosts small focus group symposium meetings quarterly with our vendors, insurers, industry leaders, and other Part 135 operators to keep moving the safety standards higher for the industry as a whole.
 Our Director of Safety trains other executives and safety professionals in various industries by speaking at Symposium events and academic institutions.
 We also work actively with the National Air Transportation Association (NATA) to ensure fuel quality at our Bases and destinations, leading a Part 135 industry push to assure enhanced fuel quality standards.